-Although he will report to the president, heads of major agencies like the Department of Health and Human Services (HHS) — with a budget of more than $1 trillion for the current fiscal year — can interpret laws in different ways than their predecessors, and rewrite regulations and guidance, which is how many important policies are actually carried out.
+But there is much more now within Price’s purview as head of an agency with a budget of more than $1 trillion for the current fiscal year.
+He can interpret laws in different ways than his predecessors and rewrite regulations and guidance, which is how many important policies are actually carried out.

 “Virtually everything people do every day is impacted by the way the Department of Health and Human Services is run,” says Matt Myers, president of the Campaign for Tobacco-Free Kids.
 HHS responsibilities include food and drug safety, biomedical research, disease prevention and control, and oversight over everything from medical laboratories to nursing homes.

 Some advocates are excited by that possibility.
-“With Dr. Price taking the helm of American health policy, doctors and patients alike have sound reasons to hope for a welcome and long-overdue change,” said Robert Moffit, a senior fellow at the conservative Heritage Foundation, in a statement.
+“With Dr. Price taking the helm of American health policy, doctors and patients alike have sound reasons to hope for a welcome and long-overdue change,” Robert Moffit, senior fellow at the conservative Heritage Foundation, said in a statement when Price’s nomination was announced.

 Others are less enthusiastic.
-Asked about what policies Price might enact, Topher Spiro of the liberal Center for American Progress said, “I don’t know if I want to brainstorm bad ideas for him to do.”
+Asked about what policies Price might enact, Topher Spiro of the liberal Center for American Progress said at that time, “I don’t know if I want to brainstorm bad ideas for him to do.”

 Here are five actions the new HHS secretary might take, according to advocates on both sides, that would disrupt health policies currently in force: